 It takes about 3-4 hours to reach Phakding from Lukla.
 Phakding is a small village in the Solu-Khumbu region and is a popular stopover for trekkers on their way to Namche Bazaar.
 Several lodges and guesthouses in Phakding where you can rest and spend the night before continuing your trek.

 The trek from Phakding to Namche Bazaar is a popular route for those embarking on an expedition to Mount Everest.
-The distance from Phakding to Namche Bazaar is approximately 11 kilometres (7 miles), and the elevation gain is about 1,100 meters (3,600 feet).
+The distance from Phakding to Namche Bazaar is approximately 11 kilometers (7 miles), and the elevation gain is about 1,100 meters (3,600 feet).

 The trek begins in the small village of Phakding, located on the banks of the Dudh Kosi river.
 From here, the trail follows the river downstream, passing through small towns and lush forests.
 The path is relatively easy initially but becomes more challenging as you gain elevation.